 With Oregon coming off back-to-back losses and facing the possibility sweep on Sunday, a couple of early Fullerton runs would have put a ton of pressure on the visiting Ducks.
 Instead, they were able to escape the first inning jam and alleviate the pressure even further with the pair of second-inning runs.

 Best Defensive Play: J.J.
 Altobelli is a fun player to watch at shortstop.
 He has good range and reads the ball well off the bat.
 He is able to handle tough hops and when he fires to first, he has a solid pick partner in Ryon Healy.
-Altobelli made several fine plays on Sunday, racking up eight assists, but it was Fullerton’s Jake Jeffries that had the best play of the day.
+Altobelli made several fine plays on Sunday, racking up eight assists, but it was Fullerton’s Jake Jefferies that had the best play of the day.

 In the eighth inning with the score 6-1, Fullerton was already staring down a potential loss, but there was no quit or letting up by Jefferies.
 Oregon third baseman Ryan Hambright smashed a hard ground ball up to the left side of second base.
-Jeffries ranged to his right and gave a selfless, full-extension dive.
+Jefferies ranged to his right and gave a selfless, full-extension dive.
 The

 Best Pitch/Pitcher: Cole Irvin didn’t pitch like a freshman.
 Of course, in this series, it was better to be a young buck.
 Youth won out in all three pitching matchups.